qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 ===================

 If you would like to use the opened layers for rendering, do not forget to add them to the :class:`QgsProject <qgis.core.QgsProject>` instance.
 The :class:`QgsProject <qgis.core.QgsProject>` instance takes ownership of layers and they can be later accessed from any part of the application by their unique ID.
 When the layer is removed from the project, it gets deleted, too.
-Layers can be removed by the user in the QGIS interface, or via Python using the :func:`removeMapLayer() <qgis.core.QgsProject.removeMapLayer>` method.
+Layers can be removed by the user in the QGIS interface, or via Python using the :meth:`removeMapLayer() <qgis.core.QgsProject.removeMapLayer>` method.

 .. index:: Qgis project; Adding a layer

-Adding a layer to the current project is done using the :func:`addMapLayer() <qgis.core.QgsProject.addMapLayer>` method:
+Adding a layer to the current project is done using the :meth:`addMapLayer() <qgis.core.QgsProject.addMapLayer>` method:

 .. code-block:: python